 |A. Identifiers||Email address, device identifiers (User IDs, IP)||Cloud Services

-We do not sell (as this term is defined under the CCPA) any Personal Information.
+We do not sell (as this term is defined under Applicable Law) any Personal Information.

 We may share or transfer Personal Information to third parties as assets that are part of a merger, acquisition, bankruptcy or other transaction in which the third party assumes control of all or part of the Company.
-Such transfer will be handled according to the requirement of the CCPA and shall not be regarded as a sale of Personal Information under the CCPA.
+Such transfer will be handled according to the requirement of Applicable Law, and shall not be regarded as a sale of Personal Information under Applicable Law.

 Sources of Personal Information

 In the 12 preceding months, we have collected the above-mentioned categories of Personal Information from the following categories of sources:

 Our purposes for collecting Personal Information can be found above, under the section “How we use the information we collect”.

 Applicable Law provides consumers with specific rights regarding their Personal Information.

 You may request, up to two times each year, that we disclose to you the categories and specific pieces of Personal Information that we have collected about you, the categories of sources from which your Personal Information is collected, the business or commercial purpose for collecting your Personal Information, the categories of Personal Information that we disclosed for a business purpose, any categories of Personal Information about you that we sold, the categories of third-parties with whom we have shared your Personal Information, and the business purpose for sharing your Personal Information, if applicable.

 You have the right to obtain a copy of your Personal Information in a portable and, to the extent technically feasible, readily usable format.